e553y/learnthetrade/README.md

       - Inverse
       - Sine
       - More...
+     - Click any quadrant on graph to zoom. click anywhere again to un-zoom
+     - Double-Click to return
   * ### Temperature Converter ###
      - Visualize the Fahrenheit and Celcius Temperature scale relation
   * ### Weather ###
      - Check current weather of any place By Zipcode

+- Demo page set up at http://learnthetrade.nfshost.com